About Christie Lake Conservation Area

-The Hamilton Cycling Club partnered with the HCA to build sustainably designed singletrack bike trails in Christie Lake Conservation Area.
-Completed trails include nearly 5 km of beginner, intermediate and advanced paths, with a clay surface and few rocks.
+HCA is partnered with the Hamilton Burlington Mountain Biking Association to build and maintain sustainably designed single-track bike trails in Christie Lake.
+The area features nearly 10 km of beginner, intermediate and advanced paths, with a clay surface and few rocks.
 They run through the south side of Christie Lake, opening up the mostly pine-reforested area to two-wheeled exploration.

-HCA has implemented a voluntary catch and release while fishing at Valens Lake and Christie Lake to help support a sustainable native fishery within the reservoirs.
+HCA has implemented a voluntary catch and release while fishing at Christie and Valens Lakes to help support a sustainable native fishery within the reservoirs.

 Every May and September